A General Framework for Updating Belief Distributions: Abstract

 as a loss function for $\theta$ with information provided by $x$ and $\pi$.
 So, assuming that $l(\theta,x)>0$, we want to calibrate the two loss functions given by

-These are two loss functions for $\theta$ and to adhere with the notion that at the outset before we have data, there is a single piece of information, we can calibrate the two losses by making the expected losses to match.
-That is, whether someone takes a $\theta$ and is penalized by the loss $\log\{\pi(\widehat{\theta})/\pi(\theta)\}$, or takes a $(\theta,x)$ and is penalized by the loss $wl(\theta,x)$, at the outset, the expected losses should match.
+These are two loss functions for $\theta$ and to adhere with the notion that before we have any data, there is a single piece of information, we can calibrate the two losses by making the expected losses, taken over $\theta$ and $x$, to match.
+That is, whether someone takes a $\theta$ and is penalized by the loss or takes a $(\theta,x)$ and is penalized by the loss $wl(\theta,x)$, at the outset, the expected losses should match.
 They are confronted by two choices of loss with one piece of information and thus the losses can be calibrated by ensuring their expected losses coincide.
 The connection between expected information and expected loss can be found in Bernardo (1979).

 Thus $w$ can be set by ensuring

 Here $\E$ is with respect to a joint belief in $x$ and $\theta$; say $m(x,\theta)$, the marginal for $\theta$ of which is $\pi(\theta)$.
 So